 In 2013, the AFSC conducted an on-site evaluation of the U.S.-Mexico border to assist with the planning of a border program.
 Building on AFSC’s earlier efforts in the region, the study looked at health, the rights of agricultural and maquila workers, and immigrant rights.

-In Guatemala, AFSC works to improve security and peace in Guatemala City neighborhoods.
-Through partnerships with, schools, universities, community-based organizations, and public institutions, we are building an urban peace network of young people who are reducing violence in their communities.
+In Guatemala, AFSC works to build peace in Guatemala City neighborhoods.
+Through partnerships with schools, universities, community-based organizations, and public institutions, we are building an urban peace network focused on youth that encourages young people and adults to work together to reduce violence in their communities.

 AFSC is a Quaker organization devoted to service, development, and peace programs throughout the world.
 Our work is based on the belief in the worth of every person, and faith in the power of love to overcome violence and injustice.
 Learn more